patrikx3/redis-ui/README.md

 Some of the features are coming below.

 The best use case for this Redis GUI, if you manage tons of JSON, as it includes JSONEditor and ACE.
+Check out the different options in the edit json button dialog. :)

 <!--
 👷 **The first full complete version was created in 20 days in September of 2018.**